fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 #### 9.4

-Replace your existing _tsconfig.json_ file with the  following content:
+Replace your existing <i>tsconfig.json</i> file with the  following content:

 ```json
 {